 Have you always wondered what it means to be a feminist?
-Then this is the course for you; A basic introduction to feminist theories and practices both historically and contemporarily.
-Reading and discussing seminal texts, engaging with depictions of feminists (both in popular culture and other forms), and exploring feminist activism will introduce students to the intersection of theory, representation, and practice.
+Then this is the course for you; A basic introduction to feminist theories and practices both historically and contemporarily in the United States.
+Reading and discussing foundational texts, engaging with depictions of feminists (both in popular culture and other forms), and exploring feminist activism will introduce students to the intersection of theory, representation, and practice.

 This course will not only familiarize students with the foundational works of feminist theory, but also equip them with the tools to think critically about key issues such as the public/private divide, sex/gender debate, gendered labor, reproductive rights, feminist political economy, and queer theory.
-Upon familiarization with key theories/theorists, we will delve into the practice of feminism through personal and public politics, activism, less academic writings and fiction, social media, mass media, and popular culture.
+Upon familiarization with key theories/theorists, we will delve into the practice of feminism through personal and public politics, activism, academic writing, social media, and popular culture.

 The holistic goal of this course is for each of us to gain a deeper understanding of the historical roots and contemporary manifestations of feminist thought and practice.
 What has it meant historically to identify as a feminist?
 How have the issues addressed by feminism changed over the ages?
 Why and how has feminism become a dirty word?
 How are feminists depicted (and even maligned) in popular culture?